EddyVerbruggen/nativescript-nodeify/README.md

 ### `aws-sdk` or `amazon-cognito-identity-js` (which includes `aws-sdk`)
 This one requires a bit more setup, but it's not too bad:

+> Never check in your AWS keys!
+Bots scan public repos and will create server instances you'll get billed for.

 Depending on what you need:

 ```bash